 - Keyword “accepting guest posts”

 - Keyword “guest column”

 - inpostauthor:”guest blog” keyword

 Trying all of the above search operators with your main keyword will give you many choices of sites to choose from and contribute to.

 From this point, it’s important to list every site within a spreadsheet to track what websites you have contacted and contributed to.

-Once you have made your final decisions and compiled a list with plenty of opportunities, start reaching to every site individually with personalised messages via there contact page, email, or through social media.
+Once you have made your final decisions and compiled a list with plenty of opportunities, start reaching to every site individually with personalized messages via their contact page, email, or social media.

 If you have a solid strategy to build traffic online to your business not only is it possible to create a job within the music industry but it is possible to create a job within any industry.

 All it takes is putting your product or service in front of the right eyes not as many eyes as possible.

 From here take this strategy and repeat it over and over again, as a result, you will build a business that can last for the long term and grow over time.